Horn Antenna Gain Beamwidth Calculator

 What is the half-power beamwidth and gain?
 The half-power beamwidth (HPBW) is an angular measure of the antenna’s radiation pattern, indicating the angle within which the power is reduced to half of its peak value.
 Gain is a measure of the antenna’s directivity and indicates how much power it radiates in its main lobe.
 The two are related in that increasing gain often leads to a narrower HPBW.

-See also Step Ladder Height Calculator
+See also Concrete Thermal Mass Calculator

 Is half-power beamwidth also called 3 dB beamwidth?
 Yes, the half-power beamwidth (HPBW) is often referred to as the 3 dB beamwidth because it represents the angular span between points in the radiation pattern where the power drops to half (-3 dB) of its peak value.